Voidixx/Random-Games-Web/README.md

 - Navigate to the "Submit a Game" section.

-- Fill out the submission form with the following details
+- Fill out the submission form with a website link

+- Click ""Submit"" and our team will review your game shortly